• Skip to primary navigation

 Lemon garlic cauliflower steaks are crispy on the edges and buttery soft in the middle!
 This is a quick and healthy dinner that everyone will love!

-Roasted vegan cauliflower steaks coated with harissa and topped with creamy cucumber mint yogurt sauce is a wildly flavorful 30-minute meal to enjoy any night of the week.
+Roasted vegan cauliflower steaks coated with harissa and topped with creamy mint and cucumber yogurt sauce is a wildly flavorful 30-minute meal to enjoy any night of the week.
 Serve with cilantro lime quinoa and roasted veggies for a vibrant and filling dinner!

 5 from 4 votes